VoiceZen/gentle/README.md

 The default behaviour outputs the JSON to stdout.
 See `python3 align.py --help` for options.

-## Using Gentle for a batch of audios and save the output
+## Using Gentle for a batch of audios and saving the output

 Gentle could also be run for a batch of audios and the output would be saved as .json file.